palanioffcl/CTF-Writeups/Meta games CTF 2021/Web/Under Inspection.md

 One of the Autobot accounts has a flag that they're trying to keep hidden from the Decepticons, can you figure out which account it is and steal it?

 ### View-source:
-Leta check the source file which is done by adding prefix view-source: of the url :)
+Leta check the source file which is done by adding prefix view-source: on the url :)
 ```Javascript
 var username = document.getElementById("username").value;
 var password = document.getElementById("password").value;